Zahaawii/AssistantAI/README.md

 The system now represents a full end-to-end LLM assistant pipeline — from user input and document ingestion to contextual response generation and real-time interaction.

+- Next step is to add MCP functionality to the project

 ---

 ## 🤝 Contributing